rougier/gsp-matplotlib/docs/matplotlib.md

 **One dimension**

 * [x] visual.Segments - create a collection of line segments
-* [ ] visual.Lines - create a collection of straight lines
-* [ ] visual.Paths - create a collection of smooth lines
+* [ ] visual.Paths - create a collection of polylines

 **Two dimensions**

-* [ ] visual.Triangles - create a collection of triangles
 * [ ] visual.Polygons - create a collection of polygons
+* [ ] visual.Images - create a collection of images
 * [ ] visual.Glyphs - create a collection of glyphs

 **Three dimensions**